makethingshappy/IoTflow/README.md

 4. Ensure your MQTT Broker is active and running within the same network.
 5. Install Node-RED on your Raspberry Pi, Linux host, or IoT gateway.
 6. Open Node-RED → **Import** → Select a file from `/Node-RED Examples/`.
-7. Configure your MQTT broker details inside Node-RED.
+7. Configure your setup details and MQTT broker settings inside Node-RED.
 8. Deploy the flow to begin automation.

 IoTflow is intentionally lightweight and adapts to any existing MQTT + Node-RED stack.